-NOTICE The popular and effective "fish scents" that are commonly sprayed on lures today will cause deterioration of the carpet backing.
-Use caution to spray these formulas well away from your boat carpet!
+A NOTICE The popular and effective "fish scents" that are commonly sprayed on lures today will cause deterioration of the commutation these formulas well away from your boat carpet!
 Any spills should be cleaned up promptly.

 Your Ranger upholstery is top-grade marine vinyl.
 Naturally, the suppleness and color fidelity of the upholstery is best maintained by storing your boat out of direct sunlight.
 Cleaning and conditioning of your upholstery is best accomplished with an approved, top-quality vinyl cleaner.
 To loosen stubborn soil or embedded dirt in textured surfaces, use a soft bristle brush, your approved cleanser, followed by wiping with a damp sponge.
-See specific suggestions for cleaning of upholstery on pages 41 and 42.
+See specific suggestions for cleaning of upholstery on pages 29 and 30.

-Do not use acetone, paint remover or other strong solvents on boat's upholstery.
+CAUTION Do not use acetone, paint remover or other strong solvents on boat's upholstery